 Revamped Facebook Pages Aid Branded Apps

-One of the aims of Facebook's most recent redesign was for brand pages to be more seamlessly integrated into the stream of social interaction on the site.
+One of the goals of Facebook's most recent redesign was for brand pages to be more seamlessly integrated into the stream of social interaction on the site.
 The changes essentially allow brands to assimilate into the general Facebook population by having profile pages like other users, status updates and the ability to pop up in fans' news feeds.

 Now marketers are starting to capitalize on the upgraded Facebook Pages, rechristened "public profiles," to weave their brands in the site's social framework.
 Among the new features is the ability to distribute applications directly from brand pages rather than via Facebook ads or viral means.

-Anheuser-Busch is taking advantage of the feature in its new Bud Light page with an application that lets people send branded virtual gifts to friends as part of its "Drinkability" campaign.
+Anheuser-Busch is taking advantage of the feature in its new Bud Light page with an application that allows people to send branded virtual gifts to friends as part of its "Drinkability" campaign.
 Through custom tabs on the page, users can access and send virtual gifts revolving around holidays and special events such as Cinco de Mayo, birthdays and graduation.

 When someone gets the virtual Bud Light gift, it appears on their Wall and will then be seen in the news feeds of all the recipient's friends, potentially exposing the brand to new groups of people every time a gift is sent.
 It also helps drive people back to the Bud Light page to send a return gift, view Bud Light TV commercials, get branded wallpapers or become a brand "fan."